Negative balance on credit cards

 What is a negative credit card balance?

-Essentially a negative balance means you’re in credit with your card provider rather than in debit.
-So your card provider owes you money, instead of you having to make a payment.
+Having a negative balance on a credit card means you’re in credit with your card provider rather than in debit.
+In other words, your balance is below zero, so your card provider owes you money, instead of the other way round.

 Why is my credit card balance negative?